Carl Gustaf Emil Mannerheim: Commander-in-Chief

 As chairman of the Finnish Defence Council, Mannerheim opposed war with the Soviet Union from the beginning.
 When the Soviets requested that Finland cede territory, he recommended that the Finnish government give into these demands, arguing that the Finnish Army was not strong enough to repel a Soviet attack.
 When negotiations with the Soviet Union failed in 1939, and aware of the imminent war and deploring the lack of equipment and preparation of the army, Mannerheim resigned from the military council on 17 October 1939, declaring that he would agree to return to business only as Commander-in-Chief of the Finnish Army.
 He officially became the supreme commander of the armies, at the age of 72, after the Soviet attack on 30 November 1939.
 In a letter to his daughter Sophie, he stated, "I had not wanted to undertake the responsibility of commander-in-chief, as my age and my health entitled me, but I had to yield to appeals from the President of the Republic and the government, and now for the fourth time I am at war."

 Mannerheim addressed the first of his often controversial orders of the day to the Defence Forces on the day the war began:

 The President of the Republic has appointed me on 30 November 1939 as Commander-in-Chief of the armed forces of the country.
 Brave soldiers of Finland!
 I enter on this task at a time when our hereditary enemy is once again attacking our country.
 Confidence in one's commander is the first condition for success.
 You know me and I know you and know that everyone in the ranks is ready to do his duty even to death.
 This war is nothing other than the continuation and final act of our War of Independence.
 We are fighting for our homes, our faith, and our country.

 The defensive field fortifications they manned became known as the Mannerheim Line.

 Field Marshal Mannerheim quickly organised his headquarters in Mikkeli.
 His chief of staff was Lieutenant General Aksel Airo, while his close friend, General Rudolf Walden, was sent as a representative of the headquarters to the cabinet from 3 December 1939 until 27 March 1940, after which he became defence minister.
+Within the Finnish military leadership, Marshal Mannerheim's position as Commander-in-Chief was entirely exceptional and highly centralized, but in practice, Airo and Mannerheim maintained a close working relationship, leading Airo to be widely regarded as "the Marshal's right-hand man" and the true brains behind General Headquarters.